Setting up network connectivity between Yandex BareMetal and Yandex Virtual Private Cloud subnets using Yandex Cloud Interconnect

 Create a cloud infrastructure

-Create the Yandex Cloud infrastructure you are going to set up for network connectivity.
+Create the Yandex Cloud infrastructure you will use to set up network connectivity.

-To configure Cloud Interconnect in BareMetal, you will need a private routable subnet and a VRF segment in BareMetal, a cloud network with one or more Virtual Private Cloud subnets, as well as a routing instance with one or more announced prefixes of private VPC subnets.
+To configure Cloud Interconnect in BareMetal, you will need a private routable subnet and a VRF segment in BareMetal, a cloud network with one or more Virtual Private Cloud subnets, as well as a routing instance with at least one announced VPC private subnet prefix.

-To check network connectivity, you will need a BareMetal server and a Compute Cloud VM instance.
+To check network connectivity, you will need a BareMetal server and a Compute Cloud VM.

 - In the management console

-, select the folder to create your infrastructure in. - From the list of services, select BareMetal.
+, select the folder where you are going to create your infrastructure. - In the list of services, select BareMetal.

 - Create a virtual routing and forwarding segment: